Vendor protest procedure

 - A statement on the best way UN Women may provide you with relief.

 Please note that a complaint with incomplete information will not be processed.

 UN Women approaches fraud, corruption and any kind of wrongdoing in its procurement procedures with zero tolerance.
-The Office of Audit and Investigation (OAI) of UNDP is the principal channel to receive and investigate allegations of fraud in UN Women.
+The UNDP Office of Audit and Investigation (OAI), which serves UN Women as a service provider, is the principal channel to receive and investigate allegations of fraud in UN Women.
 OAI’s Investigation Section will assess and, as needed, investigate allegations of fraud, corruption or other wrongdoing by UN Women personnel or by third parties to the detriment of UN Women.
 OAI will establish the facts that will allow UN Women’s senior management to initiate disciplinary proceedings or other sanctions.
 Read more about investigations.